Ruins of an ancient fortified Canaanite and Philistine Harbor city.

-Tel Mor is a small archaeological mound near the mouth of Nahal Lachish river, near Ashdod's modern harbour.
-During the Canaanite and Philistine settlements of the Bronze and Iron Ages (16th-8th Century B.C.), this fortified city served as the harbour for the inland city of Ashdod.
+Tel Mor (Tell el Murreh) is a small archaeological mound near the mouth of Nahal Lachish river, near Ashdod’s modern harbor.
+During the Canaanite and Philistine settlements of the Bronze and Iron Ages (16th-8th Century B.C.), this fortified city served as the harbor for the inland city of Ashdod.

 Tel Mor is located 7KM north west of the ancient inland city of Ashdod.
 An aerial view of the area around Tel Mor is shown here, with indication of the major sites.